thisismatu/dotfiles/zed/README.md

 ## Extensions

-As of writing this, I have the following extensions installed: Basher, HTML, Java, Kotlin, Ruby, Svelte, XML, and Zig.
+As of writing this, I have the following extensions installed: Basher, HTML, Ruby, Svelte, and Zig.

 ## Ruby on Rails